OpenLMIS/documents/5-SubmitRequisition API.md

 **Description**: This error will occur if request can not be processed due to some internal server error.

 ### Notes
+- If a field is configured as "Calculated" in the master template of a program, OpenLMIS will always overwrite the reported value with the calculated value.
+- If a field is configured as "Hidded" in the master template of a program, OpenLMIS will ignore the reported value.
 - agentCode is for CHW or Clinician submitting the Report.
 - CommTrack will retain the RequisitionID generated for each Report submitted to OpenLMIS.
 - OpenLMIS has macro-level requirements regarding the inclusion of some subset of beginningBalance, quantityDispensed, quantityReceived, and stockInHand values to support the reorder calculations.
 Individual Programs can be configured with combinations to suit their operating scenarios, provided they properly support the reorder calculations.
 FOR OUR COMMTRACK-OPENLMIS INTEGRATION, STOCKINHAND IS SUFFICIENT TO SUPPORT THE REORDER CALCULATIONS.